Supercars increases minimum car weights

 THE FINAL RACE OF THE 2023 REPCO SUPERCARS CHAMPIONSHIP ON ONE OF THE WORLD’S BEST STREET CIRCUITS.
 GO ALL IN AT THE VAILO ADELAIDE 500, CLICK HERE TO BUY TICKETS

-The change, which applies to all four events which remain this year, was made following a request of the Gen3 Technical Working Group.
+The change, which applies to all four events which remain this year, was made following a request of the Gen3 Technical Working Group (TWG).

+Minimum vehicle weights do indeed generally increase over the course of a technical era due to crash repairs.

+Nevertheless, according to the category, “Supercars and the TWG are continuing to investigate means to lower the minimum weight of the car via updated manufacturing processes for various components.”

 Join the discussion below in the Speedcafe.com comments section